 While IRS tax receipting and reporting must be based on the legal donor, the Foundation may bestow recognition to donors as it sees fit.
 Sharing of the gift value for recognition purposes is called a "soft credit."

-Staff involved with special events and benefit auctions must coordinate with the database team to determine deductible/non-deductible portions of transactions to ensure proper participant communication and transaction processing.
+Staff involved with national and local events must coordinate with the database team to determine deductible/non-deductible portions of transactions to ensure proper participant communication and transaction processing.